 Wireless (WiFi) Direct Connect: This uses WiFi built-in, to apps on the same WiFi network, this includes power/speed/cadence data, along with trainer control

 Notably though, the Victory doesn’t transmit plain ANT+ power or cadence in the current firmware.
 It did over the course of the fall, but the current firmware got rid of it to try and deal with the stabilization of the concurrent WiFi usage.
-I’m hoping that comes back given the new chipset is there.
+I’m hoping that comes back, given the new chipset is there.
 You can still connect to it via ANT+ FE-C (in passive mode) from most bike computers, and some watches support Bluetooth FTMS as well for reading power, such as the Apple Watch, AmazFit T-Rex 3, and COROS watches.

 In my testing I’ve used the JetBlack Victory with numerous platforms, including Zwift, TrainerRoad, Rouvy, and IndieVelo.
 I’ve had no issues with any of them.

 As I noted above, the JetBlack Victory does have a USB-C port on the back for potential usage down the road as a wired connection to apps.
-But I see almost zero path forward on that, unless Zwift randomly decides to do adopt it.
+But I see almost zero path forward on that, unless Zwift randomly decides to adopt it.
 Which seems incredibly unlikely given Zwift’s historical and current actions around the Zwift Protocol.
 Other companies in the past have tried to force Zwift’s hand to implement wired USB options they added to their trainer, only to have nothing happen.

-That said, it’s possible that JetBlack could very likely support generic $20 USB-C ethernet adapters, which I think would basically solve the wireless issue, for those struggling with it.
+That said, it’s possible that JetBlack could very likely support generic $20 USB-C ethernet adapters, which I think would basically solve the wireless issue for those struggling with it.
 That would just leverage the existing DirCon protocol that the WiFi side already uses and requires absolutely zero work from Zwift, and would work instantly across all trainer platforms that already support DirCon/WiFi today (which is everyone).
 Alternatively, they could develop their own ethernet adapter.
 We’ll have to see what they do long term.

 Also note that the JetBlack Victory supports high-frequency data update rates, more commonly known as ‘Race Mode’.
 This mode updates at 10hz (10 times a second).
 You’ll see this in-game by just how fast the power numbers change, compared to the once-per-second change you’d see in traditional trainers without race mode.